Stay Fly

 "Stay Fly" is the first single from hip hop group Three 6 Mafia's 2005 album Most Known Unknown.
 The song peaked at number 13 on the Billboard Hot 100 to become the group's biggest hit.
 The track, which samples "Tell Me Why Has Our Love Turned Cold" by Willie Hutch, features fellow Memphis rap duo 8Ball & MJG and Young Buck, a member of G-Unit.
 The single helped propel Most Known Unknown to RIAA platinum status.
-The single itself achieved 2x-platinum RIAA certification status on December 11, 2006.
+The single itself achieved 2×-platinum RIAA certification status on December 11, 2006.

 Music video

 The video features an appearance from newly recruited G-Unit member Spider Loc.
 Remix featured Southern rappers such as Slim Thug, Trick Daddy and Three 6 Mafia affiliate Project Pat (Juicy J, DJ Paul & Crunchy Black all return with new verses).
 The "Bay Area Remix" features E-40.
-The screwed and chopped version (done by Michael 5000 Watts) features part of the instrumental of "Pussy Got Ya Hooked".
+The chopped and screwed version (done by Michael 5000 Watts) features part of the instrumental of "Pussy Got Ya Hooked".